Pandorabots

 Pandorabots, Inc. is an artificial intelligence company that runs a web service for building and deploying chatbots.
-According to its website, as of May 2019, 250,000+ registered developers have used the platform to create 300,000+ chatbots, logging over sixty billion conversational interactions with end-users.
-Pandorabots implements and supports development of the AIML open standard and makes portions of its code accessible for free under licenses like the GPL or via open APIs.
-The Pandorabots Platform is "one of the oldest and largest chatbot hosting services in the world."
-Clients can create "AI-driven virtual agents" to hold human-like text or voice chats with consumers.
+Pandorabots implements and supports development of the Artificial Intelligence Markup Language and makes portions of its code accessible for free.
+The Pandorabots Platform is "one of the oldest and largest chatbot hosting services in the world", allowing creation of virtual agents to hold human-like text or voice chats with consumers.

-Technology and Products

-Pandorabots provides API access to its chatbot hosting platform, and offers the following SDKs on GitHub: Java, Ruby, Go, PHP, Python, and Node.js.
 The platform is written in Allegro Common LISP.
-Notable chatbots include A.L.I.C.E.
-(Alicebot): a three time Loebner-winner, open-source base personality bot, and inspiration for the movie Her; and Mitsuku.

 Use Cases

 Common use cases include advertising, virtual assistance, e-learning, entertainment and education.
-Chatbots built and hosted with Pandorabots appear in messaging and native apps, the web, games, social networks, and connected devices.
-Academics and universities use the platform for teaching and research.
+The platform has also been used by academics and universities use the platform for teaching and research.